Jahin19026/Undergraduate_project/README.md

 ## 📊 Objective

+* To find out the impact of commodities prices due to Russia-Ukraine war.
+* To explore the impact of commodities prices on government and non-government employees by univariate analysis.
-To explore whether there are statistically significant differences in the financial behavior, economic perceptions, and coping strategies between government and non-government employees.
+* To examine the association between rising commodities prices on government and non-government employees due to Russia-Ukraine war.

 ## 📁 Dataset

 The dataset (`project data.xlsx`) consists of survey responses from government and non-government employees, covering variables like: